Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides/izoomobject/get_showbackground/_index.md

 ---
-title: get_ShowBackground
+title: get_ShowBackground()
 second_title: Aspose.Slides for C++ API Reference
 description: "Gets value that specifies whether the Zoom will use the background of the destination slide.
 Read bool.
-Default value: true."
+Default value: true"
 type: docs
 weight: 53
 url: /cpp/aspose.slides/izoomobject/get_showbackground/
 ---
-## IZoomObject::get_ShowBackground method
+## IZoomObject::get_ShowBackground() method

 Gets value that specifies whether the Zoom will use the background of the destination slide.
 Read **bool**.
-Default value: true.
+Default value: true

 ```cpp
 virtual bool Aspose::Slides::IZoomObject::get_ShowBackground()=0